DraganaBegojev/OOP-Game-Show-App/README.md

     When Pressing Enter:
     If the overlay is visible (indicating the game is inactive), pressing Enter will create a new game instance and start the game.
     If the game is active, pressing Enter will have no effect.

+#  Letter Reveal Animation

+To enhance the visual feedback when a letter is revealed, a subtle fade and scale-in animation was added.
+    A new CSS class called .revealed was created.
+    And the showMatchedLetter(letter) method was updated.